 Rebuild projects will likely need architects, landscape architects, general contractors, plumbers, electricians, and partners to carry out community engagement and more.

-Most Rebuild projects will be managed by experienced and qualified nonprofits called “project users.”
+Some Rebuild projects are managed by experienced and qualified nonprofits called “project users.”
 These nonprofits will apply for grants to work on Rebuild projects.

 Projects may also be managed directly by the City of Philadelphia or by the Philadelphia Redevelopment Authority.